 package style args

-The mode setting specifies where neighbor list calculations will be performed.
-If mode is force, neighbor list calculation is performed on the CPU.
-If mode is force/neigh, neighbor list calculation is performed on the GPU.
-GPU neighbor list calculation currently cannot be used with a triclinic box.
-GPU neighbor list calculation currently cannot be used with hybrid pair styles.
-GPU neighbor lists are not compatible with styles that are not GPU-enabled.
-When a non-GPU enabled style requires a neighbor list, it will also be built using CPU routines.
+The neigh keyword specifies where neighbor lists for pair style computation will be built.
+If neigh is yes, which is the default, neighbor list building is performed on the GPU.
+If neigh is no, neighbor list building is performed on the CPU.
+GPU neighbor list building currently cannot be used with a triclinic box.
+GPU neighbor lists are not compatible with commands that are not GPU-enabled.
+When a non-GPU enabled command requires a neighbor list, it will also be built on the CPU.
 In these cases, it will typically be more efficient to only use CPU neighbor list builds.

 As an example, if you have two GPUs per node and 8 CPU cores per node, and would like to run on 4 nodes (32 cores) with dynamic balancing of force calculation across CPU and GPU cores, you could specify

 mpirun -np 32 -sf gpu -in in.script # launch command package gpu 2 split -1 # input script command